Klipper3d/klipper/docs/Debugging.md

 ## Running the regression tests

-The main Klipper GitHub repository uses "github actions" to run a series of regression tests.
+The main Klipper GitHub repository uses "GitHub actions" to run a series of regression tests.
 It can be useful to run some of these tests locally.